lbkolev/blog/content/aggregating-cross-chain-dex-data.md

         DEFI -->> SRV: Send synthesised events for further client distribution end

-    SRV ->> SES: Send a msg to all client sessions each time a relevant event happens" SRV ->> SRV: Modify the user's used credits
+    SRV ->> SES: Send a msg to all client sessions each time a relevant event happens SRV ->> SRV: Modify the user's used credits
-    SES ->> C: "ClientSession actor sends the messages to all end client entities"
+    SES ->> C: ClientSession actor sends the messages to all end client entities

     rect rgb(240, 240, 240)
         Note over C,SRV: Session End